liquibase/liquibase-percona/README.md

     java -Dliquibase.percona.skipChanges=createIndex,dropColumn -jar liquibase.jar ...

 Note: You'll have to call liquibase via "java -jar" as otherwise the system property cannot be set.
+You'll also need to make sure, that the liquibase-percona.jar file is on the classpath via the "--classpath" option.

 When executing liquibase through maven, you can use the [Properties Maven Plugin](http://www.mojohaus.org/properties-maven-plugin/usage.html#set-system-properties) to set the system property.
 An example can be found in the "createIndexSkipped" integration test.